 Through the lessons presented in the NightStar Physics Guide you will develop an understanding of the Principles of Newtonian Relativity, Faraday’s Law of Electromagnetic Induction, Snell’s Law of Refraction and Fermat’s Principle of Least Time.

-Educators across the country demonstrate these principals by taking the lessons presented in the physics guide, and using Shake Light 40 Flashlight as a demonstration tool, and present in a clear and concise presentation the world of physics that surround us.
+Educators across the country demonstrate these principles by taking the lessons presented in the physics guide, and using Shake Light 40 Flashlight as a demonstration tool, and present in a clear and concise presentation the world of physics that surround us.

 The Physics Behind the NightStar Shake Flashlight